batcity/high-level-design-lab/design-whatsapp/05_data_model.md

 - User: Represents whatsapp users
 - Messages: Represents messages sent by users
 - Conversations: Represents each conversation that a user is part of
-- Conversation Participants: Represents the participants of conversations - example: muliple users can be part of a single conversation incase it's a group
+- Conversation Participants: Represents the participants of conversations - example: multiple users can be part of a single conversation incase it's a group